dandyxu/dandyxu.me/source/_posts/Top-of-London-and-Stay-in-Bath.md

 This angle is probably the most popular one for the photo of London Eye, thanks to GoPro!
 ![London Eye](london_eye.jpg)

-This one is taken by my iPhone SE:
+This one is taken by my phone:
 ![London Eye](london_eye_2.jpg)

 At that day, the Big Ben was under construction so it was covered by scaffold and hangings.
 If you are the first time to visit London, unfortunately, bad luck...